-There’s definitely a top-notch support like video tutorials and FAQs to guide you through the process of backing up your hard drive.
+There’s top-notch support such as video tutorials and FAQs to guide you through the process of backing up your hard drive.

 Although the service is mainly advertised as free, you’ll have to pay for additional features like combining multiple backups into one.

-Genie Timeline offers a trial app for Windows XP and higher but, unfortunately, not for other platforms.
+Genie Timeline offers a trial app for Windows XP and higher but unfortunately, not for any other platforms.